Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :boom: Preview

-AutoML Code Generation is now available for all 10 AutoML tasks across tabular, images & text data.
-This feature makes AutoML a transparent solution by allowing you to select any AutoML-trained model and generate the Python training code to explore, customize, and retrain before deploying.
+**AutoML Code Generation is now available for all 10 AutoML tasks across tabular, images & text data.**

+- This feature makes AutoML a transparent solution by allowing you to select any AutoML-trained model and generate the Python training code to explore, customize, and retrain before deploying.
-AutoML in Pipelines Allows you to utilize the full power of AutoML in your MLOps process.
-You can prep data, funnel it into AutoML, register the resulting best model, and set up an endpoint for scoring all within one pipeline.
+- AutoML in Pipelines allows you to utilize the full power of AutoML in your MLOps process.
+- You can prep data, funnel it into AutoML, register the resulting best model, and set up an endpoint for scoring all within one pipeline.

 [Documentation](https://azure.microsoft.com/updates/azure-machine-learning-public-preview-updates-for-august-2022/)